 Living with a spinal cord injury presents challenges that must be dealt with and overcome in every aspect of a person’s life.
 Having enough money to face these challenges is critical.
-When a person is injured due to the carelessness, recklessness, incompetence or wrongful conduct of another, the Pensacola personal injury attorneys at Whibbs Stone Barnett put their knowledge, skills and years of experience toward helping injury victims get the proper amount of compensation they need and deserve.
+When a person is injured due to the carelessness, recklessness, incompetence or wrongful conduct of another, the Pensacola personal injury attorneys at Whibbs Stone Barnett Turner, PA put their knowledge, skills and years of experience toward helping injury victims get the proper amount of compensation they need and deserve.

 Our personal injury lawyers work with people who have suffered the most serious injuries, including paraplegia, quadriplegia, and other neck and back injuries.

 Paraplegia is a partial or complete paralysis which can affect one or both legs as well as the torso and chest, depending upon where the injury to the spinal cord occurs.
 When the spinal cord is severed, it breaks the link between the brain and all parts of the body below the level of the injury.
 Since the spinal cord contains both sensory and motor nerves, both feeling and movement are lost in the areas below the injury.
 Bowel and bladder control and sexual function can also be lost as a consequence of paraplegia.

 Injuries to the spinal cord in the lumbar or thoracic regions of the spine can occur in a slip and fall or serious car or truck accident, often when the seat back fails or the seat becomes dislodged on impact.
 In addition, surgical errors can also cause a spinal cord injury.
 Like other spinal cord injuries, paraplegia is a permanent, lifelong disability.